Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-create-class.md

 You can create additional projects and notebooks as you work with Azure Notebooks.
 You can create notebooks from scratch, or you can upload existing notebooks.
 And once a notebook is created or uploaded, you can take advantage of Azure compute resources to run the notebook and leverage popular Python libraries such as [Pandas](https://pandas.pydata.org/) and [Scikit-learn](https://scikit-learn.org/stable/index.html).

-## OOP in Python
+## Objects in Python

 Everything is an object in Python.
 It would be easy to confuse the Python programming paradigm, the method used to create code, with the underlying language concepts.
 A programming paradigm would allow you to use the [functional, imperative, object-oriented, or procedural coding styles](https://blog.newrelic.com/engineering/python-programming-styles/).
 However, no matter which programming paradigm you use, Python itself uses objects for everything.

-1. To see how objects work in Python, return to the notebook you created a moment ago and type or paste the type the following code into the notebook's first cell:
+1. To see how objects work in Python, return to the notebook you created a moment ago and type or paste the following code into the empty cell at the top of the notebook:

 	```python
 	print(type(1))